MarkoM-dot/Pong/README.md

-# Welcome to the Intergalactic Pong Tournament!
+# Welcome to the Intergalactic Pong Repo Page!

 A pong tournament to be played on Android devices.
-All screenshots below were taken on my device running Android 10 where extensive testing was done and I also tested the program on Android 9.
+All screenshots below were taken various Android devices.

 This game is made with Unity and programmed in C#.